 Heart Smart is an initiative to encourage wellness and increased physical activity among staff and faculty at the University of Lethbridge.
 You can count the steps from your car in the parking lot to your office.
 The Physical Activity Guidelines indicate that adults should accumulate at least 150 minutes of moderate to vigorous aerobic physical activity per week in bouts of 10 minutes or more (including brisk walking!)
 So let’s get moving!

-How are Beat Points Calculated?
+What are Beat Points and How Are They Calculated?

-Points are calculated based on estimated numbers of calories that are burned during an activity that you participate in.
+Beat Points are calculated based on estimated numbers of calories that are burned during an activity that you participate in.
 The calculations are based from the amount of time a participant exercises multiplied by the level of intensity an activity is.
 Essentially, the more vigorous an activity you choose, the higher amount of Beat Points will be over the same time period as a lighter intensity activity.

 Example: 15 minutes of running will earn higher points when compared against 15 minutes of walking.